 For the Payable Benefits scenario (tables 3 and 6), benefits decrease from those scheduled in present law beginning in 2034.
-For the 1920 through 1937 birth cohorts, only retired beneficiaries at very advanced ages are affected and there is little significant change from the Present Law Scheduled scenario.
+For the 1920 birth cohort through the 1937 birth cohort, only retired beneficiaries at very advanced ages are affected and there is little significant change from the Present Law Scheduled scenario.
 The effects of Trust Fund reserve depletion, and resulting lower benefits payable after 2033, start to fully appear in the 1943 birth cohort.
-From the 1943 to the 1964 birth cohorts, the money's worth ratios increase for all except maximum earners, with increases due to higher life expectancy generally exceeding decreases due to reductions in benefits payable at older ages.
+From the 1943 birth cohort to the 1964 birth cohort, the money's worth ratios increase for all except maximum earners, with increases due to higher life expectancy generally exceeding decreases due to reductions in benefits payable at older ages.
+For maximum earners from the 1943 birth cohort to the 1964 birth cohort, the increasing relative levels of the taxable maximum through 1982 combined with decreases in monthly benefits largely offset increases due to higher life expectancy, causing money's worth values to either decrease or increase only slightly.
 After the 1973 birth cohort, the cumulative effect of reductions in benefits payable causes the money's worth ratios to decrease for all worker combinations and earnings levels.